top of page

 Keeping kimono sleeves out of the way.

 The lovely swinging sleeves of a kimono can get in the way when one is working, so there is a traditional way to tie them to keep them out of the way.
 The tie used to do this is called a tasuki.
-You can also get fancy clips to do this job but the tasuki tie is the standard, traditional way.
+You can also get fancy clips to do this job but the tasuki tie is the standard, traditional way. the strap used to tie the sleeves up lies on the outside of the kimono, it is not threaded through the sleeves.

 Keeping kimono sleeves out of the way